-Kingfisher plc (the 'Company') and Kingfisher Pension Trustee Limited (the 'Trustee') have agreed:
+Kingfisher plc (the Company) and Kingfisher Pension Trustee Limited (the Trustee) have agreed:

-A funding and investment plan for the Scheme, the Secondary Funding Objective "2FO", which targets a strong funding level and relatively low investment risk and which is in excess of the minimum Statutory Funding requirements.
-From the 2010 valuation the ultimate 2FO target is for the Scheme to be sufficiently funded to secure benefits with insured annuities by 2030;
+A funding and investment plan for the Scheme, the Secondary Funding Objective (2FO), which targets a strong funding level and relatively low investment risk and which is in excess of the minimum Statutory Funding requirements.
+From the 2010 valuation, the ultimate 2FO target is for the Scheme to be sufficiently funded to secure benefits with insured annuities by 2030;

-Following completion of the 2013 valuation the employer contribution, effective from 1 April 2014 was agreed at £35.75m + RPI (this includes income from the Special Purpose Vehicle, but excludes the Pension Protection Fund levy which the Company has agreed to reimburse the Scheme for).
-The employer contribution will be reviewed again after the next 3 yearly valuation as at March 2016 and thereafter each formal valuation through to 2030;
+Following completion of the 2016 valuation the employer contribution, effective from 1 April 2017 was agreed at £37m + RPI (this includes income from the Special Purpose Vehicle, but excludes the Pension Protection Fund lew which the Company has agreed to reimburse the Scheme for).
+The employer contribution will be reviewed again after the next 3 yearly valuation and thereafter each formal valuation through to 2030;

 The 2FO funding target for 2030 will be the expected cost of securing benefits through insured annuities at that time.
-For the 2013 valuation the expected annuity terms in 2030 assume a discount rate for future benefit payments in line with yields on gilts of appropriate nature and duration;
+For the 2016 valuation, the expected annuity terms in 2030 assume a discount rate for future benefit payments in line with yields on gilts of appropriate nature and duration;

-Planned investment de-risking switching from return seeking to matching assets.
-Matching assets constitute 66% of Scheme assets at April 2013 and will constitute 100% of Scheme Assets by April 2030.
-The Scheme is targeting hedging of the interest rate (83%) and inflation (86%) risks through its liability hedging portfolio.
+Matching assets constituted over 80% of Scheme assets at March 2017 and will constitute 100% of Scheme Assets by March 2030.
+The Scheme is targeting hedging of the interest rate (87%) and inflation (87%) risks through its liability hedging portfolio.
 The Company and the Trustee will agree circumstances under which this de-risking plan could be accelerated;

-That having extended the initial 2FO target date from 2024 to 2030, there is no intention to extend the target 2FO date beyond 2030.
-Other details relating to the 2FO and the Statutory Funding Objective are set out in the Statement of Funding Principles which is available to members upon request;
+Other details relating to the 2FO and the Statutory Funding Objective are set out in the Statement of Funding Principles which is available to members upon request.

 The Company and the Trustee have agreed the above planned high-level asset allocation changes in order to achieve an appropriate level of long-term return with an acceptable degree of risk.
-In practice, the Trustee wishes to move to the target asset allocation in a cost efficient manner, so the timing and magnitude of switches from return-seeking assets to matching assets will be decided upon by the Trustee based on monitoring of the Scheme's progress in reaching the 2FO and with input from the Company.
+In practice, the Trustee wishes to move to the target asset allocation in a cost-efficient manner, so the timing and magnitude of switches from return-seeking assets to matching assets will be decided upon by the Trustee based on monitoring of the Scheme's progress in reaching the 2FO and with input from the Company.